As Seen on TV: supercharging your small business

 Video advertising offers both a strategic advantage (generating a whole new pool of potential customers) and an emotional benefit (through increased storytelling, explanation and by heightening perceptions of quality).

-Quote: “we wanted a catalyst for a long-term conversation to build relationships with donors.”
-(Charity)
+Quote: “We wanted a catalyst for a long-term conversation to build relationships with donors.”
+(Charity sector advertiser)

 Making the business case for TV

 TV is often perceived to be inaccessible to smaller advertisers.
 Many small advertisers believe it’s too risky, unaccountable and too costly.
 But the experience of advertisers who have been there and done it suggests that these perceptions are unfounded.

 Effects are visible, tangible & quick